emtseng/smart-mirror/README.md

 npm i
 ```

-Then, procure a ``secrets.js`` file from Emily.
+Then, procure a ``.env`` file from Emily to get the API keys.
 Once that's in the right place, you should be able to run the app.

 ```
 npm start